Top 10 Reasons Why Your Long-Term Disability (LTD) Company May Refuse to Do An LTD Buyout

 The National Association of Insurance Commissioners (NAIC) creates rules to be followed by insurance companies for “statutory reserving.”
 Such rules provide minimum reserves that a company must hold for claims that have been reported or incurred.
 The 1987 Commissioners Group Disability Table (CGDT) provides specific guidance for the valuation of group LTD claim reserves although the specifics of calculations should be left to experienced actuaries.

 For our purposes, what we need to know is that your disability insurance company is required to have capital reserves for your claim that meet the minimum requirements of the rules.
 The insurance company must hold enough money in reserve for your claim to meet the minimum requirements.
 The minimum required reserves for your claim may not be the total present value of future benefits payable on your claim if we assume it will be paid through the maximum duration of the policy.
-While a buyout rarely ever totals the total possible future value of a claim, even a reasonable fraction of your future payable benefits may not be covered by the requirement minimum reserves for your claim.
+While a Long-Term Disability Buyout (LTD Buyout) rarely ever totals the total possible future value of a claim, even a reasonable fraction of your future payable benefits may not be covered by the requirement minimum reserves for your claim.

 2. You have had active cancer treatment within the last 5 years

-There are many reasons why having active cancer treatment would disqualify you from a buyout, all of which come down to uncertainty.
-If your primary disabling condition relates to cancer, then this will make it even less likely that a buyout will be an option for you.
+There are many reasons why having active cancer treatment would disqualify you from a lump sum buyout, all of which come down to uncertainty.
+If your primary disabling condition relates to cancer, then this will make it even less likely that an LTD buyout will be an option for you.
 The treatment options and treatment effectiveness of many cancers provide a reasonable likelihood of recovery.
 Recovery could mean you are no longer disabled and as long as this possibility is an option your insurance company will never pay out your future benefits in a lump sum.

 The side effects that come along with chemotherapy, radiation immunotherapy, hormone therapy as well as other cancer treatments can be disabling alone.
 If your disability results from the side effects of your treatment the side effects could diminish or disappear once treatment has been completed.